-- Delivering electronic information in one single contact point.
+- Delivering electronic information in one single contact location.

 - Permanent attention from any place.

-- Less cost and time.
+- Reduction of costs and time incurred.

 - Better logistics.

 - More transparency.

 - More legal certainty.

 - Elimination of hard paper formats.

 - Better information safety.

 Regarding Free Commerce Agreements, Mexico has had good advances in South and Central America, such as the case with Peru (Mexico Peru Trade Integration Agreement), and the Unique Free Trade Agreement Mexico Central America (Guatemala, El Salvador Honduras, Costa Rica and Nicaragua) that unifies the commitments and areas applied to commerce between the Parties.
 Besides, this last agreement deeps into the countries integration and updates the customs and commercial situation.
 Same purposes are reflected in the Economic Complementation Agreement (ACE 55) with Argentina in the automotive field.